jbgust/single-use/README.md

 	// The admin password to generate a new download link define('ADMIN_PASSWORD','1234');

+	// Time during the user can retry the download in seconds define('EXPIRATION_LINK_SECONDS',86400);

 	// The expiration date of the link (examples: +1 year, +5 days, +13 hours) define('EXPIRATION_DATE', '+1 month');